kumu/docs/overview/view-editors.md

     property: value;
 }
 ```
-`selector` can be replaced with any valid [selector](/guides/selectors.md).
-Full documentation on properties and their possible values can be found in our [property reference](/guides/property-reference.md).
+`selector` can be replaced with any valid [selector](/guides/selectors.md), and you can read our [property reference](/guides/property-reference.md) to find documentation on `properties` and their possible `values`.
 You can also use many standard [CSS properties](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference) throughout the Advanced Editor.

 ### At-rules